CS5008-khoury-lionelle/TeamActivities/Module09/README.md

 > Discussion: How effective is the djb2 compared to others for this particular dataset?
 >
 > Second: What is a more efficient implementation?
 Do you think they picked 33 for this reason?
-> Why would this matter? (reflect back to your assembly lab).
+> Why would this matter? (reflect back to your assembly team activity).

 ## Tests